 When you hire a removal company, there's a number of things you can do to make their job easier and help keep your removal costs down.
-From ensuring everything is packed and clearing the loft to just plain old kindness, our guide covers some of things you can do to help your removal company.
+From ensuring everything is packed to plain old kindness, our guide covers some of things you can do to help your removal company.

 As with most things in life, communication is key to a smooth and successful moving day.
 Ensuring that you communicate well with your removal company will iron out or limit any possibility of issues arising down the line.

-If you do not tell your removal company what you have already done, what you plan on doing and what you may need some help with, they could turn up unprepared on the day.
-This could create delays that would easily be remedied by a good line of communication.
+If you do not tell your removal company what you have already done and what you may need some help with, they could turn up unprepared on the day.
+This could create delays that would've easily been remedied by a good line of communication.

 Make sure you save the number and email address of the removal company you have chosen.
 You aren’t hassling them by getting in touch to update them on your plans.

 Movers are rarely afforded the luxury of choosing which time of year they move.
 In fact, moving is usually dictated by circumstance rather than desire.
-However, you can make your life significantly easier, avoid any potential disappointment and extended waiting times by booking dates well in advance.
+However, you can avoid any potential disappointment and extended waiting times by booking dates well in advance.

-Although some businesses will provide a quote for home removals based on a phone call or email with information about the contents of your home included, this can easily lead to miscommunications and a possibility of the job being estimated incorrectly in terms of size and price.
+Although some businesses will provide a quote for home removals based on a phone call or email, this can easily lead to miscommunication and a possibility of the job being estimated incorrectly in terms of size and price.

 Inviting your removals company to complete a home removals survey or using a video home survey service is a good way to remedy this.
-This process allows the removals company to get a thorough understanding of what is in your house, what special circumstances may need to be considered and as a result produce a much more accurate quote for their services.
+This process allows the removals company to get a thorough understanding of what is in your house, what special circumstances you may need and, as a result, allows them to produce a much more accurate quote for their services.

-This has the added benefit of allowing you to accurately budget for the move at a time when finances may be of a greater concern.
+This has the added benefit of allowing you to better budget for the move at a time when finances may be of a greater concern.